-While not the most common type of car accident, a wrong-way driving (WWD) crash can cause catastrophic and even fatal injuries.
+While not the most common type of car accident, our San Diego auto accident attorney explains, a wrong-way driving (WWD) crash can cause catastrophic and even fatal injuries.
 This is because vehicles frequently collide head-on—often at high speeds.
 The U.S. Department of Transportation indicates that WWD accidents result in 300–400 deaths each year.

 Common Injuries Victims Suffer in Wrong-Way Accidents